opekope2/OptiGUI/docs/JSON.md

 **Optional**{.chip-lightblue}
 **OptiGUI 3.0.0-alpha.1+**{.chip-darkgreen}

-An [NBT filter](#filter) evaluated when loading the JSON resuorce.
+An [NBT filter](#filter) evaluated when loading the JSON resource.
 If it doesn't match, the JSON resource is not loaded.

 ### `match`